zoisite-rb/zoisite-rb/guides/source/active_job_basics.md

 What is Active Job?
 -------------------

-Active Job is a framework in Rails designed for declaring background jobs and executing them on a queuing backend.
+Active Job is a framework in Zoisite designed for declaring background jobs and executing them on a queuing backend.
 It provides a standardized interface for tasks like sending emails, processing data, or handling regular maintenance activities, such as clean-ups and billing charges.
 By offloading these tasks